 Parties come and go, just as nations in the course of history grow to a point of climax and then decline.
 Since freedom is the basic universal inclination, the guerrilla fighter, although engaged in local combat, is aware of the international implication.
 With the universal purpose in mind, he will reject coordination with people who hold views elementarily foreign to the libertarian outlook and instead seek congenial international support, thus warding off the danger of infiltration and subsequent internal disintegration.
-As long as the guerrilla cherishes his undiluted concepJohn Olday 10 April 1976 duces its moral prestige.
-In contrast, the courageous rebels, the political prisoners enduring vicious captivity, increase respect and admiration for themselves as well as the willingness to aid them, even though it involves the danger of being dragged into court and charged with "support of a criminal organisation".
-For every rebel jailed, tortured and killed, ten new sympathizers can be mobilised.
+As long as the guerrilla cherishes his undiluted conception, nothing can go wrong.
+New fighters will replace those who perish and the everlasting renewed struggle will finally cause the collapse of establishments blocking the road to freedom.